NorthernStars/SRCMS-Documentation/Development/SRCMS/SRCMS.md

       ...
   }
   ```
 - **Description:** Loads the user database based on the configuration.
-This is necessary to provide user information for the CMS.
+This is necessary to provide user information for the SRCMS.

 **Step 5: Initialize Robot**
 - **Code:**